Consumer Price Index increases (CPI)

 - The annual rate of inflation as measured by CPI increased slightly to 2.6% in January 2019, up from 2.5% in December 2018.

-Inflation as measured by the Consumer Price Index remained at 4.4% for March 2018.
+- Inflation as measured by the Consumer Price Index stood at 2.6% for the 12 months to January 2019.

 The figures are published monthly by the Economic Affairs Division of the Isle of Man Cabinet Office.
 Full details with further breakdowns are available in the downloadable document, which is updated monthly.

 Provisional Release Dates for the Isle of Man Inflation Report

 |Inflation Report January 2019||11 February 2019|

 |Inflation Report March 2019||15 April 2019|

 |Inflation Report August 2019||9 September 2019|

 |Inflation Report September 2019||14 October 2019|

 |Inflation Report November 2019||9 December 2019|